sugarlabs/musicblocks/guide-es/README.md

 block specific to that stack.
 (The new block is found at the top of the *Block* palette, found on the left edge of the screen.)
 Clicking on this block is the same as clicking on your stack.
-By default, the new blocks are named `colección`, `colección1`, `colección2`... but you can rename them by editing the labels on the *Action* blocks.
+By default, the new blocks are named `chunk`, `chunk1`, `chunk2`... but you can rename them by editing the labels on the *Action* blocks.

-En el ejemplo el bloque *Colección* está dentro de un bloque *Iniciar*, lo que vincula su ejecución al botor *Ejecutar* (ícono de conejo).
-Haz clic en el botón *Ejecutar*.
-Prueba también los botones *Ejecutar Lento* (ícono de tortuga) y *Ejecutar paso a paso* (ícono de caracol).

-También hay botones para reproducir lentamente la música y para avanzar una nota por clic.
+In the example above, the *Chunk* block is inside of a *Start* block, which ties it to the *Run* button in the upper-left corner of the screen (the "rabbit").
+Try clicking on the *Run* button.
+Also try the *Run Slow* button (the "turtle") and the *Step* button (the "snail"), which steps through the program one block per button press.
+There are also buttons for playing the music back slowly and for stepping one note per button press.

 <img src='https://rawgithub.com/walterbender/musicblocks/master/guide-es/chunk2.svg'</img>